Nordskog/SwiftKeyExi/README.md

   * Display circular quick-menu by swiping up from spacebar
   * Trigger corresponding hotkey by swiping from spacebar to key
 * Popup-keys
-  * Alternate characters can be added and positioned anywhere
+  * Customize popup alt-characters
 * Emoji
   * Panels are fully customizable (Icon, position, emoji, row count)
   * Supports importing from file (line-break delimited)
-  * Emoji size can be configured
+  * Configurable font size
 * Other
   * Remove empty space next to suggestions
   * Prevent period key from triggering on tap